DHTMLX/docs-kanban/docs/howtos.md

 <button class="support_btn"><a href="https://forum.dhtmlx.com/">Ask the community</a> </button>

 :::info
-You can also ask your questions using a special form at the bottom part of each documentation page!
+You can also leave your questions in the comments below!
 :::